 Whenever a user gets added or removed from a group, they will receive a notification email.

 To view your assignment submission, click on an assignment from the course dashboard.
 If you have already submitted the assignment, you will be able to view your submission.
 You can resubmit from this page any number of times until the submission deadline by clicking the “Resubmit” button on the bottom action bar.
+For variable-length assignments, you may also reselect the pages at any time (even after the deadline has passed).

 Until your course staff have finished grading, you will see this ungraded version of this page.
 Once your instructor publishes grades, the status changes from “Ungraded” to “Graded,” and you will be able to see the total score as well as the scores for each question.
 Your instructor may choose to email you when grades are ready.